samyanez94/Cosmos/README.md

 ## Contributing

 Building this app has been a rewarding experience.
 Please, feel free to contribute by looking at the pending issues on the Issues tab on GitHub.
-I try to keep it updated with new features and bugs 🐛.
+I'll try to keep it updated with new features and bugs 🐛.

 ## Author
 * Samuel Yanez ~ [samyanez94](https://github.com/samyanez94)